An brief essay about the author's beliefs about Jesus:

 This web site at www.religioustolerance.org is different from almost all other religious web sites.
 It is unusual, mainly because of two principles which I, as the main author, have attempted to follow:

 I try to impartially explain all views on each religious, moral, or ethical topic objectively with minimal bias.
-Almost all other religious web site promote one tradition or denomination with one religion.
+Almost all other religious web site promote one set of beliefs, tradition, or denomination with one religion.

 - Unlike most Internet media sources, when covering current developments, I try to provide a complete story in a single essay or group of linked essays.
 In comparison, most media supply multiple snapshots of stories as the news breaks each day.